ZhytnikovskaIryna/WDIOTrello/WDIO/README.md

 5. See 'master-report.html' report in WDIO/reports folder

 <h3>Per-commit hooks</h3>
-Husky pre-commit hook is setup to be executed before each commit.
+Husky pre-commit hook is setup to be executed automatically before each commit.

 Prettier code formatting and Eslint code fixes are executed before commit by this commannds: